 And oftentimes -- perhaps more often than you'd think -- they can be found on waivers or, guess what, your bench!

-Each Friday throughout the season, the MLB.com fantasy crew will recommend certain hurlers who are in line to make two starts during the upcoming week.
-The picks will be tailored most frequently for standard-league owners in 12-team formats, but the occasional deep-mixed pick will be suggested, as well.
+Each Friday, MLB.com's fantasy team will devote this space to recommending hurlers set for two-start stanzas during the upcoming week.
+The picks will be tailored most frequently for standard-league owners in 12-team formats, but the occasional deep-mixed or AL/NL-only pick will be suggested, as well.

 Zach Steinhorn is a fantasy writer for MLB.com.